Igorjan94/codeforces.vim/README.md

 ## UPD (18.05.2016)

 I have finally returned submit function to my plugin!
 You should _run_ server in plugin folder before contest.
 It opens chrome(now hardcoded).
 To start contest and login execute `:CodeForcesInitServer`, but before it add new variable `g:CodeForcesPassword` and do not forget about username in your `.vimrc`.
 You can use this window to watch CF, but I'd recommend you to move this window on another desktop, it will be managed by server.
-After successefull login, you can submit with `S-F5` as it was done before.
+After successful login, you can submit with `S-F5` as it was done before.

 If you find a way to work with `PhantomJS`, pull request it! :)